The ultimate 10-Point checklist for buying a digital picture frame

 This is why I am splitting this part into three chapters: Photo Management, Viewing Options, and General Control.

-Photo Management refers to the ease of use concerning adding and editing photos of your digital picture frame.
+Photo Management refers to the ease of use when adding and editing photos of your digital picture frame.

 Adding own images